wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 | rules              | Yes            | Array of strings  | Any string                           |
 +--------------------+----------------+-------------------+--------------------------------------+

-To add a new policy file, it is recommended to put the file under the `ruleset/sca` directory.
+It is recommended that new policy files be placed under the `ruleset/sca` directory.

 .. note::
   - Remember that the **policy** id field must be unique, not existing in other policy files.
-  - Remember that the **checks** id field must be unique in the same policy.
+  - Remember that the **checks** id field must be unique within the same policy.

 Information about variables